Fat acceptance movement: Second wave (1990s)

-Third wave
+Third wave (2010s)

-The fat acceptance movement has seen a diversification of projects during the third wave.
+The fat acceptance movement saw a diversification of projects during the third wave in the 2010s and early 2020s.
 Activities have addressed issues of both fat and race, class, sexuality, and other issues.
 Size discrimination has been increasingly addressed in the arts, as well.

+The third wave arose largely as a response to the increase in social media culture and advertisements.
+The rise of Instagram inspired a debate about cultural beauty standards, and the body positivity movement arose as a response and argument in favor of embracing all body types, loving, and feeling confident about one's own body even with any flaws.
+Since 2012, there has been a heightened presence of the movement, although corporations have capitalized on the sentiments in order to sell products.

+The movement challenged ideals including unblemished skin and slim "beach bodies".
+Model and feminist Tess Holliday founded '@EffYourBeautyStandards', which brought an outpour of support to the body positivity movement.
+After founding the movement, the size-26 Holliday was signed to Milk Management, a large model agency in Europe, as their first model over size 20.
+Instagram has been utilized as an advertising platform for the movement since.
+Pioneers connect with brands and advertisers to promote the movement.
+In 2016, Mattel released a new line of Barbie dolls under the name Fashionistas with three different body shapes, seven skin colors, twenty-two eye colors and twenty-four hairstyles to be more inclusive.
+(Note: Mattel's (manufacturer of Barbie) website) Additionally, in the spring 2019 New York Fashion Week, a total of 49 models that were considered plus-size made an appearance in 12 shows.
+These plus-size models were also hired to be featured on fashion campaigns as well as magazine covers.

 Campaigning themes

 The fat acceptance movement argues that fat people are targets of hatred and discrimination.
 In particular, advocates suggest obese women are subjected to more social pressure than obese men.
 The movement argues that these attitudes comprise a fat phobic entrenched societal norm, evident in many social institutions, including the mass media, where fat people are often ridiculed, or held up as objects of pity.
 Discrimination includes a lack of equal access to transportation and employment.
 Members of the fat acceptance movement perceive negative societal attitudes as persistent, and as being based on the presumption that fatness reflects negatively on a person's character.
 Fat activists push for change in societal, personal, and medical attitudes toward fat people.
 Fat acceptance organizations engage in public education about what they describe as myths concerning fat people.